transparency Transparency Stars

 Post data visualizations to your website showing the following:

-• Time trend showing authorizations versus actual procurement expenditures for past five fiscal years; and
+• Time trend showing authorizations versus actual procurement expenditures for past five complete fiscal years.

-• Total contracts broken down by business sector (i.e., construction, non-construction, etc.) or other meaningful categories or subcategories for the last completed fiscal year.
+• Total contracts broken down by business sector (e.g., construction, non-construction) or other meaningful categories or subcategories for the last completed fiscal year.

 You may wish to include explanations or subsets of these trends in the visualizations, or post additional visualizations that provide context reflective of standards or conventions particular to your entity type.
-See the sidebar for templates you may choose to use to create required visualizations.
-The visualizations must be posted on the page itself and must be — like all the required information on the transparency page or section — easy to view and to interpret.
+See the sidebar for templates you may use to create required visualizations.
+The visualizations must be posted on the page itself or a direct link and must be — like all the required information on the transparency page or section — easy to view and interpret.

 Documents

-Post the following documents separately from audits and annual financial reports:
+Post the following documents separately from audits and annual financial reports and separately from any online or e-bidding interface.
+Documents must be labeled exactly as stated below:

-• Procurement manual or written purchasing procedures document; and
+• Procurement manual or written purchasing procedures document.

 • Glossary of procurement terms.